Carry out a critical in depth study of an area of knowledge relevant to the course: ROBOTICS Dissertation DMU, UK

 3.Learning and Teaching Strategies

-Student-centered learning via applied research, presentation of findings, and report writing.
-The guidance provided by the project supervisor.
+Student-centered learning via applied research, in-depth study, presentation of findings, and report writing.
+The guidance was provided by the project supervisor.

 Are You Looking for Answer of This Assignment or Essay